-- Being friends with a high-profile wrestler is a great way to guarantee a job.
+Being friends with a high-profile wrestler is a great way to guarantee a job.
 Brutus Beefcake owes his entire career to his friendship with Hulk Hogan.
-Kevin Nash was first brought into the WWF because of his friendship with Scott Hall, and then they became good friends with Shawn Michaels and later Triple H, forming the Clique.
+Kevin Nash was first brought into the WWF because of his friendship with Scott Hall, and then they became good friends with Shawn Michaels and former indy sensation the 1-2-3 Kid (Sean Waltman.
+They would form The Kliq and amass all kinds of backstage power for themselves, with Triple H joining in 1995.
 Later in WCW, the top wrestlers would try to become friends with Eric Bischoff and would usually get a huge push from it.
 Just ask Hulk Hogan, Kevin Nash, and Diamond Dallas Page, among others.

 De Guiche ...Hard by, in the Rue d'Orleans, is a convent founded by Father Athanasius, the syndic of the Capuchins.
 True that no layman may enter—but—I can settle that with the good Fathers!
 Their habit sleeves are wide enough to hide me in.
 'Tis they who serve Richelieu's private chapel: and from respect to the uncle, fear the nephew.
 All will deem me gone...

 In Ace Attorney, these are the exact people the Yatagarasu tries to combat.
 It's also pulled by Alba in the final case.
 If he committed the murder on Allebahstian soil, then he only gets a trial in Allebahst, where he will surely get off lightly due to his war hero status.
 This is before Agent Lang shows Edgeworth's trump card to the Allebahst royal family; after that, Alba attempts to leave for parts unknown instead.